 —Nick, the son of a minister

 There’s nothing more crucial to a child’s emotional development than natural love and affection from parents and family.
-Some parents employ religion to compensate for what’s lacking in their own repertoire of interpersonal and parenting skills.
-Unable to express affection, they use prayer as a substitute, presuming that their children will benefit from a “personal relationship with a loving Jesus,” and in doing so push them away.
+Some parents use religion to compensate for what’s lacking in their own repertoire of parenting skills.
+Not good at expressing love or even affection, they use prayer as a substitute, presuming their children will benefit from a “personal relationship with Jesus,” and in doing so push them away.
 Children feel rejected, as they assume they aren’t good enough for their parents.
 The faith is at fault, because it over emphasizes the relationship with God, and too often downplays the importance of interpersonal love.

-Fundamentalist families can be unaffectionate, lacking fun, spontaneity and laughter.
+As a consequence, fundamentalist families can be unaffectionate, lacking fun, spontaneity and laughter.
 There isn’t enough “realness” and self-confidence to freely give the hugs, compliments, and unconditional love that children so desperately crave and need.
-They become burdened with self-esteem issues and difficulty expressing their own affection for others.
+Individuals become burdened with self-esteem issues and difficulty expressing their own affection for others.

-In the New Testament it’s repeatedly started that to be a good person one has to be a Christian, and all nonbelievers are evil and will burn in hell.
-Is it any wonder the smug fundamentalist ignores humanist appeals for tolerance?
-He thinks the best advice comes only from God.
+In the New Testament it’s repeatedly stated that to be a good person one has to be a Christian, and all nonbelievers are evil and will burn in hell.
+Is it any wonder the smug fundamentalist ignores humanist appeals for tolerance of other’s religious beliefs?
+He thinks the best advice comes only from his God.

-Most moderate Christians have distanced themselves from this type of thinking, yet it still poisons plenty of personal relationships, as well as international relations.
+Most moderate Christians have distanced themselves from this type of thinking, yet it still poisons plenty of personal relationships, and international relations.

 Uncertainty about the Future

 According to the Bible, God has a plan for everyone’s life, and everything that happens has a divine purpose.
-Yet people live in a sometimes cold, unfriendly and unfair universe.
-So they think God allows terrible things to happen, and ask questions such as
+Yet we all live in a sometimes cold, unfriendly and unfair universe.
+So some people think God allows terrible things to happen, and ask questions such as

 “Why did my friend commit suicide?”

-“Why did the little girl get run over by a car?”
+“Why did a little girl get run over?”

 “Why were people killed in a tsunami or an earthquake?”

 “Is God angry?
-Is he punishing me for not having enough faith or for having wicked thoughts?”
+Am I being punished for not having enough faith or for having wicked thoughts?”

 God never answers questions like these because he doesn’t talk any more.

-Rather than imagine there’s an omnipotent cosmic manipulator, we should accept that the world’s sometimes harsh and unfair, and there’s no “big daddy” to one day even it all out.
+Rather than imagine there’s an omnipotent cosmic manipulator controlling everything, we should accept that the world’s sometimes harsh and unfair, and there’s no “big daddy” to one day even things out.
 Anger about injustices can then soften into grief, and the pressure to feel naively positive is removed.
-Reality dawns: people are imperfect, they always have been and always will be, and shit happens.
+Reality dawns: people are flawed, and always will be, and shit happens.

 The notion that the laws of nature and the vagaries of chance respond to wailings and incantations is pathetic.
 Instead of cowering before an imaginary master who moves in mysterious ways, we should analyze what went wrong and why to prevent a repeat.
 That means putting our thinking caps on and asking for help from our fellow men, who, unlike god, will answer back.
 That’s productive and self-empowering.
 Praying isn’t.

-Some people find it easier to let God work on their personal problems than find solutions for themselves.
-Relationships can be left in limbo because of the belief they have an eternity to spend with loved ones.
+Some lazy people find it easier to ask God to work on their personal problems than find solutions for themselves.
+Relationships can be left in limbo because of the belief there will one day be an eternity to spend with loved ones.
 They may neglect to look after their appearance or health because they fancy all will be fixed when they meet their maker.
-This indolent attitude is a poor excuse for laziness.

 I acknowledge the following sources, from which some of the above information was derived: